isomerpages/govtech-stp/_student-pass-holder-lane/overview.md

 title: Overview
 permalink: /stpl/overview
 ---
 The Student’s Pass Holder Lane (STPHL) is a Safe Travel lane that facilitates the entry of Student’s Pass (STP) holders and their eligible family members into Singapore.
-STP holders who are related to a Singapore Citizen or Permanent Resident (SC/PR), e.g. immediate family member, relative or fiancé/fiancée, should apply for entry via the [SC/PR Familial Ties Lane](/scpr-familial-ties-lane/overview).
+STP holders who are related to a Singapore Citizen or Permanent Resident (SC/PR), e.g. immediate family member, relative or fiancé/fiancée, should apply for entry via the [Familial Ties Lane](/scpr-familial-ties-lane/overview).
 Foreign students holding a Dependent’s Pass and family members holding MOM-issued passes should apply for entry via the [Work Pass Holder General Lane](/wphl/overview).
-Travellers who are fully vaccinated and are returning from Brunei and Germany from <b>8 Sep 2021</b> onwards, should refer to the [Vaccinated Travel Lane (VTL)](/vtl/requirements-and-process) for more information.

 The table below provides a quick overview of the key STPHL features, requirements as well as application and entry instructions.
 Travellers who are not eligible for entry via the STPHL may return to [this menu](/arriving/overview) to explore other Safe Travel options.